We have talked to some of the most active influencers of the coins and banknotes collecting world.

 LUIS HERRERO

-Banknotes manipulation has become a profitable business
+The manipulation of banknotes has become a very profitable business.

-What is all this coming from?
+Where do you think all this increase is coming from?

-What is your business leitmotif?
+What is your business philosophy?